-Currently, we have four vessels in Brazil working under long-term contracts for Petrobras.
+Currently, we have four vessels in Brazil working under long-term contracts for the state-owned oil company, Petroleo Brasileiro S.A., or Petrobras.
 High operating costs as well as regulatory complexity and bureaucratic inefficiency are impacting our ability to generate operating margins in Brazil that are commensurate with those we are generating and have historically generated in the GoM.
-Moreover, Petrobras is the single largest consumer of our services in Brazil.
 As is typical with large state-owned national oil companies, contracts with Petrobras are onerous and contain multiple provisions that allow Petrobras to impose penalties and deduct payments for performance issues even if we disagree with the basis of those penalties or deductions.
 Petrobras has exercised these kinds of measures in our contracts and we expect that we will continue to confront similar issues with Petrobras going forward.
 In addition to regulatory complexity and the inherent difficulties associated with the Petrobras contracting regime, there is an acute shortage of mariners in Brazil, which we are required by law to employ on our vessels.
-This shortage is a significant contributor to escalating costs in Brazil and could present a barrier to our near-term growth in that market.
-Our long-term view in Brazil is that its preeminence as a deepwater drilling region will offer us significant opportunities, particularly as our newbuild vessels are delivered.
+This shortage is a significant contributor to escalating costs in Brazil and could present a barrier to our growth in that market.
+Our long-term view in Brazil is that its preeminence as a deepwater drilling region will offer us significant opportunities, particularly as our HOSMAX newbuild vessels continue to be delivered.
 Those vessels will have the large capacities necessary for remote and ultra-deepwater drilling regions, such as the pre-salt Brazilian market.
 We see Petrobras making significant investments in shoreside infrastructure intended to stem the logistical bottlenecks that have hampered its ability to take full advantage of its currently chartered offshore fleet.
 As those chokepoints get worked out over the next few years, we believe that the 6,000 DWT vessels in our fifth OSV newbuild program will have a competitive advantage over 3,000 DWT vessels, which dominate Pebrobras' chartered fleet today.